CarsonVS12/spring-petclinic/terraform_infra/README.md

 ```

 4) Run CICD pipeline on Jenkins server

-Once the is successfully build, you will see the following picture
+Once the is successfully build, you will see the following picture.

 ![Alt text](./images/jenkins_pipeline.png?raw=true "jenkins_pipeline")

 If the build step is failed, try to read the **Console Output** and solve the issue.

-5) The first time for ec2 server to run the docker image will take around 10 min to finish.
-After that, click the awesome customer url: https://petclinic.sunjenny.net to perform the following set of functions:
+1) It might take over 10 min for ec2 server to run the docker image for the first time.
+After that, you can click the awesome customer url: https://petclinic.sunjenny.net.

 ![Alt text](./images/petclinic-web.png?raw=true "petclinic-web")